-Inject some excitement into your afternoon by checking out one of the matinees in the West End?
+Inject some excitement into your afternoon by seeing a West End matinee.
 Brimming with shows, there’s plenty of choices available, but one laugh-out-loud musical we recommend is The Book of Mormon.
 Telling the story of Elder Price and Elder Cunningham, these Mormon missionaries are sent to Uganda to spread the faith.
 But when faced with poverty, famine and AIDS, the Elders quickly realise they’re not the only ones giving lessons, for they have lessons to learn too.
 Outrageously funny and tongue-in-cheek, The Book of Mormon is a feel-good show that’s shocking, yet you’ll fall in love with the characters.

 After a non-stop day, take in the city’s history and culture.
 Founded in 50AD by the Romans, London is rich in history.
 Holding its own in riots, plagues and a certain Great Fire in 1666, learn more about the story of London as you visit locations that leave you in wonder over London’s past.

 For your afternoon’s entertainment, you’re going to need to take a trip to court.
-Don’t worry though, you’re not in trouble.
-See famous British writer Agatha Christie’s tale come to life at London County Hall as you experience the drama of the courtroom in Witness for the Prosecution.
+See Agatha Christie’s tale come to life at London County Hall as you experience the drama of the courtroom in Witness for the Prosecution.
 For many years, London County Hall was the home of London’s local government.
 With an octagonal council chamber in the centre, you’ll feel like you’re in a court session and seeing the drama unfold from all angles.
-Take your pick at where you sit in the venue, from the galleries to sitting in the jury, make up your mind at Witness for the Prosecution in a theatre experience that’s a crime to miss.
+Take your pick at where you sit, from the galleries to sitting in the jury, and get ready to make up your mind at Witness for the Prosecution; a theatre experience that’s a crime to miss.

-Celebrate that you’ve made it through another packed day by visiting one of London’s most popular attractions.
+Celebrate that you’ve made it through a London weekend with a visit to one of the most popular attractions.
 Standing at 310 metres above the city, The Shard has become a recent addition to the London skyline.
 244 metres up the building sits The View from the Shard and it’s a view that has to be seen to be believed.
 Take in the view from the 72nd floor as the floor to ceiling glass windows allow you to take in a 360-degree panorama of the capital.
 We recommend a night-time booking with a cocktail in hand so you can maximise your Shard experience.
-One thing’s for sure, The View from the Shard is a national treasure to add into any London itinerary.
+One thing’s for sure, The View from the Shard is a national treasure to add into any London weekend itinerary.

 Let the Monday morning commute rush past you as you take advantage of the green spaces in Central London.
 If it’s a stroll in St. James Park or just sitting and watching the world go by on Primrose Hill, you’ll quickly realise that the city isn’t always fast-paced.
 By enjoying London and going a little bit slower, the city’s vibrancy will shine through and it’ll make you fall in love with the city even more.